kkruecke/cplus-documentation/notes/forwarding-refs.rst

    template<typename T> void f(T&& t);

 While this looks just like an rvalue reference (see :ref:`rvalue-reference`), when ``&&`` is used as a function template parameter as above, it is called a **forwarding refernence**.
-And unlike an rvalue reference, a forwarding reference bind to both rvalues and lvalues.
+And unlike an rvalue reference, a forwarding reference can bind to both rvalues and lvalues, to *const* and *non-const*, to *volatile*, to everything.
+The purpose of *forwarding references* is to support *argument forwarding*, to allow you to pass the argument on unchanged to other function(s).
+An example of this use *argument forwarding* is the ``emplace`` method of many of the STL containers. emplace allows the new container element to be constructed using *placement new* avoiding unnecessary copy or move operations.

 Forwarding reference take advantage of the new **C++11** reference collapsing rules.
 In **C++11**, unlike previous versions, you can syntactically have a reference to a reference, and the following reference collapsing rules apply:

 * T& & becomes T&
 * T& && becomes T&